Akkiwannahack/Javascript/w1/24070521003_Akshat_Digalwar_A1.md

 # Experiment / Case Study No.: 1

 **1. Experiment Title:**
-Design and implement a basic multi-page educational institute website using HTML and CSS.
+Demonstration of Inline, Internal and External JavaScript, Console Methods and Uses Information Webpage.

 **2. Software/Tools Required:**
 * Visual Studio Code (or any text editor)